James Hegarty jhegarty@stanford.edu

 This file implements a Darkroom backed for the convolution engine’s DPDA code format.

-This function returns the strings kernels and config, the DPDA code and runtime configurating, respectively.
+, the DPDA code and runtime configurating, respectively.
 These can then be written out to a file, etc.

 Including the file installs debug hooks into darkroom that check and print the IR after each compile stage.